 About the study director:

-Marsha Michie is an anthropologist and empirical bioethicist whose current research on prenatal cell-free DNA screening is funded by NIH (R00 HG006452).
-She has co-edited a special journal issue on the ethical and social implications of prenatal cfDNA screening (AJOB Empirical Bioethics 6(1), January 2015), and co-organized two recent meetings on this topic: an ISPD satellite symposium on stakeholder perspectives, including patients/advocates; and a Brocher Foundation two-day workshop on global impacts of cfDNA.
-She co-founded the Prenatal Information Research Consortium, a coalition of researchers investigating the social, ethical, and legal implications of prenatal and preconceptional testing.
+Marsha Michie is an anthropologist and empirical bioethicist whose prior research on prenatal cell-free DNA screening has been funded by NIH (R00 HG006452).
+She has published numerous articles on the ethical and social implications of prenatal cfDNA screening and co-edited a special journal issue on this topic (AJOB Empirical Bioethics 6(1), January 2015).
+She co-founded the Prenatal Information Research Consortium, a coalition of researchers investigating the social, ethical, and legal implications of prenatal and preconceptional testing, where she and other members maintain a blog.
 Marsha received her PhD in Anthropology at UNC-Chapel Hill in 2010 and received postdoctoral training in ELSI research and bioethics at UNC and Stanford University.
 She is currently an Assistant Professor of Bioethics at Case Western Reserve University School of Medicine.
 More information available at marshamichie.com.